YikangZhang1641/vadgs.github.io/README.md

 # VAD-GS

-This is the repository that contains source code for the [VAD-GS website](https://vadgs.github.io).
+This is the repository that contains source code for the [VAD-GS website](https://yikangzhang1641.github.io/vadgs.github.io/).

-If you find VADGS useful for your work please cite:
+If you find VAD-GS useful for your work please cite:
 ```
 @misc{zhang2025vadgs,
       title={Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes},